cjhoon96/BAEKJOON/SAP Certi/Fiori 덤프 - 복사본.md

-## What problem is solved by the object page floorplan?
-(Choose the correct answer).

-### You want to display all the information of a simple or complex object with different facets in a responsive way

-You want to display a collection of items and process them or delegate them to someone else.

-The user must process a long and unfamiliar task.

-You want to display a large collection of items and the user can take some action.

-****

-:book: UX410 - Unit 12

-검증필요

-****

-## What problem is solved by the wizard floorplan?
-(Choose the correct answer).

-You want to display all the information of a simple or complex object, with different facets, in a responsive way.

-You want to display a collection of items and process them or delegate them to someone else.

-### The user must process a long and unfamiliar task

-You want to display a large collection of items, and the user can take some action.

-****

-:book: UX410 - Unit 12

-****

 ## How can a renderer access the associated elements?
 (Choose the correct answer).

 The developer must implement an appropriate function to access the elements.